supercoolspy/Solar-Engine/Features.md

 - Remove Profiles Cap: Removes the maximum profiles count of 8

+- Set Metadata URL: Sets the Metadata URL (don't use if you don't know what this means)
+  - Metadata URL: The new URL
 - Websocket: Allows you to modify the websocket URL that the client uses to fetch resources
   - URL: Paste the websocket URL you want to use here
 - Window Title: Allows you to set a custom title for the game's window